realalikhazaei/ai-image-generator/README.md

 ## Setup and Installation

 No need to create envs, since it's already provided in the repository and no API key is needed.
 Just clone and do a little setup to use.
+You can head to /docs endpoint to see a Swagger documentation.

 ```
 # Clone the repository